sitepoint-editors/awesome-symfony/README.md

  * [qpush-bundle](http://qpush-bundle.readthedocs.org/en/latest/) - The QPush Bundle relies on the Push Queue model of Message Queues to provide asynchronous processing in your application.
  * [RabbitMqBundle](https://github.com/videlalvaro/RabbitMqBundle) - RabbitMQ bundle.
  * [RSQueueBundle](https://github.com/mmoreram/RSQueueBundle) - Queues infrastructure based on Redis, with Producer-Consumer and Publisher-Subscriber
- * [BernardBundle](https://github.com/bernardphp/BernardBundle) - Bernard is a multi-backend PHP library for creating background jobs for later processing.

 ## Internationalization